844.520.6993

 Lastly, if you have any employees, you will need to get them covered as well, so the price increases per employee under hire.

-How you answer these questions, regardless of the provider, will have an impact on the price you pay for your music teacher insurance and the amount of coverage you can get.
+How you answer these questions, regardless of the provider, can have an impact on the price you pay for your music teacher insurance and the amount of coverage you can get.
 When looking at the price you pay versus the coverage you can receive, don’t forget to get the most for your money!

 Teaching music can be an incredibly rewarding experience, and so can running a music instruction business if you have the right coverage.
 At Insurance Canopy, we offer top-of-the-line music teacher insurance at an affordable price for your small business—so your needs can be met without breaking the bank.